 - The Board shall review the investment activities and investment performance of the Fund, asset classes, and each portfolio manager on a regular basis to assure compliance with the goals, objectives, and guidelines contained in this Statement of Investment Policy.
 The Fund's investment consultant shall assist in interpreting investment results and assessing investment manager performance. - 2.
 The investment consultant shall be available to attend meeting of the Board each quarter and shall prepare and present at such meetings a performance report, in writing, analyzing the performance of each investment manager.
 Such presentations may be accomplished by conference call or video conferencing.
 Reports of quarterly, annual and multi-year performance shall also be compiled by the investment consultant as appropriate.
 Within such reports, the investment consultant shall advise the Board as to the relative performance of the Fund as a whole, each asset class composite, and each investment manager as compared to the various benchmarks which are generally accepted in the investment marketplace. - 3.
-While the Board intends to fairly evaluate the portfolio performance, it reserves the right to change investment managers, without liability except for the payment of current charges, for any reason which in the exercise of the Board's discretion is deemed sufficient, including but not limited to those stated below. - a.
+While the Board intends to fairly evaluate the portfolio performance, it reserves the right tochange investment managers, without liability except for the payment of current charges, for any reason which in the exercise of the Board's discretion is deemed sufficient, including but not limited to those stated below. - a.
 Change of Board's investment philosophy; - b.
-Poor results; - c.
-Failure to meet stated performance goals; - d.
-Failure to meet Board's communication and reporting requirements;
+Poor results; - c.-Failure to meet stated performance goals;